LiorItzhak/IntroComputerVisionCourseProject/README.md

 <img src="images/siamese_model_predict.png" alt="Drawing" style="width: 100%"  align="middle"/>

-creating a CNN using keras's applications models
+Creating a CNN using Keras's applications models
-I choosed the 'Mobilenet' model because its very lite and its able to run on by leptop for this experiment its good enough but for a real task you may use more complex network
+I chose the 'Mobilenet' model because of its very lite and its ability to run on my laptop, for this experiment its good enough but for a real task you may use a more complex network.

 ```python